 - how frequently these consequences occur.

-Available methodologies include:
+Available methods include:

 - Failure Modes and Effects Analysis (FMEA): Systematic method for examining the effects of component failures on system performance and surroundings.
-FMEA determines which initiating events (component failures, operating conditions, external events, etc) will lead to significant adverse consequences.
+FMEA determines which initiating events (component failures, operating conditions, external events, etc.) will lead to significant adverse consequences.

 - Fault Tree Analysis: Method for determining which initiating events lead to a system fault.
 Each initiating event is assigned a probability, allowing for a calculation of the system fault probability.

 Regardless of the method used, the quantitative risk assessment process should include: